 Support Plans include:

 - Learning outcomes for the child which are linked to their needs

 - Details of how outcomes will be met – support, intervention programmes, parental support, child’s promise

 - Details of strategies the child feels have been effective

 - How and when the school will look at the child’s progress again (usually at least three times a year)

 Copies of our Quality First Teaching Note and Support Plan can be found below:

-Following in school support and advice from outside specialists, if a child’s needs are very complex and/or severe we may ask the Local Authority to carry out an Education, Health and Care Assessment:
+A small percentage of children and young people with significant learning difficulties may have needs that cannot be met through modified classroom practice as in Step 1 and Step 2.
+In such cases, when needs are very complex and/or severe we may ask the Local Authority to carry out an Education, Health and Care Assessment:

 This is a very detailed assessment of each child’s needs.
 Parents or carers, the school and a range of professionals will all be asked to provide written reports.